Lutsk: Kingdom of Poland

 In 1432, Volhynia became a fief of the Crown of the Kingdom of Poland and Lutsk became the seat of the governors, and later the Marshalls of the Land of Volhynia.
 That same year, the city was granted Magdeburg rights by King Władysław II Jagiełło.
+Between 1440 and 1453 the city once again served as capital of the appanage Principality of Volhynia under Svitrigaila.
 It was one of the minor centers of Armenians in Poland, with an Armenian church.
 In 1497, Alexander Jagiellon confirmed the city's old privileges.
 In 1569, Volhynia was fully incorporated into the Polish kingdom and the town became the capital of both the Łuck powiat and Volhynian Voivodeship in the Lesser Poland Province.
 After the Union of Lublin, the local Orthodox bishop converted to Eastern Catholicism.
+A Jesuit college was established in Lutsk.
+The Lutsk Brotherhood of the Holy Cross, founded in 1617, contributed to the foundation of an Orthodox school in 1621.

 The city continued to prosper as an important economic centre of the region.
 By the mid-17th century, Łuck had approximately 50,000 inhabitants and was one of the largest towns in the area.
-During the Khmelnytsky Uprising, the town was seized by the forces of Colonel Kolodko.
+During the Khmelnytsky uprising, the town was seized by the forces of colonel Kolodko.
 Up to 4,000 people were slaughtered, approximately 35,000 fled, and the city was looted and partially burnt.
 It never fully recovered.
 In 1781, the city was struck by a fire which destroyed 440 houses, both cathedrals, and several other churches.
 In 1788, Łuck was the 25th largest city of the Polish–Lithuanian Commonwealth.
 The city embraced the Constitution of 3 May 1791.

 Russian Empire

 In 1795, as a result of the Third Partition of Poland, the Russian Empire annexed Lutsk.
-The Voivodeship was liquidated and the town lost its significance as the capital of the province (which was moved to Zhytomyr).
+The Voivodeship was liquidated and the town lost its significance as the capital of the province (which was moved to Zhytomyr), becoming a centre of one of the counties.
 After the November Uprising (1830–1831), efforts increased to remove Polish influence.
 Polish schools were closed in 1831 and Catholic monasteries were seized in 1840–1853.
 Russian became the dominant language in official circles.
 Though, the Ukrainian population continued to speak Ukrainian; the Polish population spoke Polish; and the Jewish population spoke Yiddish (only in private circles).
-The Greek Catholic churches was turned into Orthodox Christian ones, which led to the self-liquidation of the Uniates here.
+The Greek Catholic Churches was turned into Orthodox Christian ones, which led to the self-liquidation of the Uniates here.
 In 1845, another great fire struck the city, resulting in further depopulation.
+By 1864 only around 5,000 inhabitants lived in Lutsk.

 In 1850, three major forts were built around Lutsk, and the town became a small fortress called Mikhailogorod.
 Neglected under Russian rule, by the late 19th century, the city lost its leading economic position in Volhynia to Rivne, Kovel and Zdolbuniv.
+As of 1897 Lutsk had 14,800 inhabitants, 79% of them Jews.
+By 1912 the city's population had risen to 26,600.